Wallem-1089/Zimran/PERMISSION_MATRIX.md

 | `manage_permissions` | Administration | Implemented for administrator override; role assignment available |
 | `manage_settings` | Administration | Implemented for administrator override; role assignment available |

-Future permissions will be added for radiology, pharmacy, billing, records, inventory, reporting, specialized dashboards, and granular security administration.
+Most current clinical, financial, inventory, and reporting permissions are now database-backed.
+Future permissions should be added only when a new workflow requires a distinct authorization decision.

 ## Current Permission Matrix